claresudbery/clare-wiki-ably/pages/think/agile-princ/consulting-principles.md

 		- Don't mandate the use of your platform - let people make choices - and that will focus you on maing your platform genuinely useful
 	- Don't have more than 7-9 people on a team
 		 - you don't have to have all the expertise within the team - some can be external to the team.

+## Shift-Left

+"Shift left" means to move things from the right hand side of your kanban (or other) board to the left - ie bring them higher up in the process / do them earlier.